IPsec Support

 Any subnet that requires a route to DC must have a route pointing to the AWS Specific Cloud tunnel IP address.

-For traffic destined to the Internet Network, add static routes on the VGW.
+For traffic destined for the Internet Network, add static routes on the VGW.

-This document describes how to establish IPsec connection between CloudEOS router and Azure Virtual Network Gateway.
-This document also documents how to establish a BGP connection over the IPsec tunnel.
+This section discusses establishing an IPsec connection between the AWE-7200R and CloudEOS router and Azure Virtual Network Gateway.
+This document also documents establishing a BGP connection over the IPsec tunnel.

 Creating an IPsec Azure Virtual Network Gateway

-The following topology is for IPsec Azure Virtual Network Gateway.
+The following topology displays an IPsec Azure Virtual Network Gateway.

-The following steps are to create an IPsec Azure Virtual Network Gateway.
+The following steps create an IPsec Azure Virtual Network Gateway.

 - Create a Resource Group.